heavywater/chef-graphite/README.md

 ===========

-Installs and configures Graphite http://graphite.wikidot.com/
+Installs and configures Graphite http://graphite.wikidot.com/ Has been updated to install Graphite 0.9.10

 Requirements
 ============

 * Ubuntu 10.04 (Lucid) - with default settings
 * Ubuntu 11.10 (Oneiric) - change node[:graphite][:python_version] to "2.7"
+* CentOS 6.2  - with default settings

 Attributes
 ==========